 The Leadership Experience and Preparation (LEAP) First-Year Course incorporates a weekly out of class experiential learning component of approximately 2-3 hours for the students in addition to class meeting times.
 The experiential component will focus on developing leadership skills with Levitt Center student mentors.

-For students desiring an even richer and more intensive experience there is a special set of FYCs that extend academic life beyond the classroom by having students in these courses housed in the same residence hall.
+There are also FYCs that extend academic life beyond the classroom by having students in these courses housed in the same residence hall.
 Students who participate in the Residential Engagement in Academic Life (REAL) program live and learn in the same courses and residence halls.
 In addition, the faculty member teaching their FYC will be their academic advisor.
 This residential program blurs the line of where learning traditionally takes place and provides a natural support system of peers outside of the classroom as they navigate their first year together.

 Hamilton's First Year Experience Librarian, Alexandra Rihm, is available to provide research assistance to first year students, and support their understanding of information resources, skills, and concepts.
 If you need assistance with research papers and projects, contact Alex directly at firstname.lastname@example.org.